Polkadot-Blockchain-Academy/pba-content/syllabus/0-Miscellaneous/0-Security/3-infra-security_slides.md

 - Use password manager (preferable with API), don't re-use passwords
 - NEVER place any secrets in the code or files, even for testing, use environment variables instead
 - Advanced: connect your code with the API of your password manager
-- (lifehack only for Bash users) one space before `export VAR=SECRET_VALUE` command will not place this command in the Bash history
+- (life hack only for Bash users) one space before `export VAR=SECRET_VALUE` command will not place this command in the Bash history

 ---